brightio/penelope/README.md

 > ⚠️  Windows support is experimental and under active development.

 ### Global Features
-- Streamline interaction with the targets via modules
+- Streamlined interaction with targets through modules
 - Multiple sessions
 - Multiple listeners
-- Serve files/folders via HTTP (-s switch)
+- Serve files and folders over HTTP (`-s`)
-- Can be imported by python3 exploits and get shell on the same terminal (see [extras/exploit_examples](https://github.com/brightio/penelope/tree/main/extras/exploit_examples))
+- Can be imported by Python exploits to handle shells in the same terminal (see [extras/exploit_examples](https://github.com/brightio/penelope/tree/main/extras/exploit_examples))
-- Can work in conjunction with Metasploit exploits by disabling the default handler with `set DisablePayloadHandler True`
+- Can be used with Metasploit exploits by disabling the default handler with `set DisablePayloadHandler True`
 - Expose live sessions to an MCP client like Claude Code with the `--mcp` switch (local HTTP, token-authenticated), driving the same shells alongside you

 ### Modules